 Change Log Template

 If the change request is accepted, then you have to begin the process of making that change.
-Our free change log template is the tool to use in order to capture that change.
+Our free change log template is the tool to use to capture that change.
 By logging the change, you gain visibility into the process of enacting the change.
-Without having a change log it’s possible for the request to get lost in the shuffle, which can jeopardize the project and upset your stakeholders.
+Without having a change log the request can get lost in the shuffle, which can jeopardize the project and upset your stakeholders.

 Risk Tracking Template